sulis-hpc/sulis-hpc.github.io/support.markdown

 University of Warwick | [SCRTP Service Desk](https://bugzilla.csc.warwick.ac.uk/bugzilla)

 If they are unable to answer or resolve your query, your local support team will escalate the issue to the team at the University of Warwick who are managing Sulis.

+## Other users

+Other users with allocations of time on Sulis will be provided with a means to request support when their allocation becomes active.